 IoT retail solutions can analyze those patterns and notify you when there is a discount on that product, since it noticed you stared at them for a few minutes.
 Another possibility is that next time you go there, you will see advertising inside that shows videos or more features of those shoes you liked.

 Are you worried you could lose a basket or cart inside a big shopping center?
 Thanks to IoT solutions for retail, you could track your assets in a short time and bring them back to the store.

 These are not the only IoT retail examples in the retail industry.
 We could mention smart shelves, they allow store owners to keep track of items to ensure they are never out of stock.
 Another situation, people usually change the items from their original place.
 The store can track the shelf using smart retail IoT applications to find out where the item is, and put it back where it belongs.

 The Internet of Things is transforming the way we buy in retail stores, there are new technologies and devices yet to build that can benefit the retail industry.
 Imagine what we could see in the upcoming years.

-If you have an idea for smart retail, we would like to hear from you.
+If you have a project around hardware development for smart retail, or you are looking forward for IoT product development consultancy services, we would like to hear from you.
 Click below and get a free consultation with DeepSea Developments!